AI for Small Business: When It Makes Sense (And When It Doesn't)

 Non-financial returns.
 Faster processing times, more consistent quality, better customer experience, and the ability to scale operations without proportionally scaling headcount.
 These benefits are real but harder to quantify.

 What to watch for.
-If your AI consulting partner cannot articulate a clear path to ROI during the discovery phase, that is a warning sign.
+If your AI vendor cannot articulate a clear path to ROI during the discovery phase, that is a warning sign.
 The business case should be specific enough to calculate before the build begins.

 Key Takeaway: Expect a 6 to 18 month payback period.
-If a consultant cannot show you the math on ROI before the build starts, treat that as a red flag.
+If a vendor cannot show you the math on ROI before the build starts, treat that as a red flag.

 The Bottom Line